 - There is a high counterparty risk involved in forward contract as compared to a futures contract.

-Q. Can I have a short position in Futures and Options?
+Q. Can I have a short position in Futures and Option trading?

 Yes, traders can have a short position in the futures and options.